super7ramp/croiseur/doc/how-to/Plug-a-solver.md

 The first way should be preferred since the `croiseur` project is fully modularised.

-For compatibility for custom non-modular deployments (like in `croiseur-tests`), it is advised to declare the solver plugin using the second method in addition to the first method.
+For compatibility with custom non-modular deployments (like in `croiseur-tests`), it is advised to declare the solver plugin using the second method in addition to the first method.

 ##### 3.1.
 Using the module `provides` directive